-If you need to amend the address or contact details on your travel insurance policy, please contact our customer services team on 0330 400 1383.
+If you need to amend the address or contact details on your travel insurance policy, please contact our customer services team here.
 We will be able to amend the details on your policy at no extra charge and also resend the amended documents to you by post or by email.

 If you need to amend the name of one of the travellers before you go, you can do so.
 Please note that we would need confirmation of the name change (for example, a marriage or Deed Poll certificate).
 We can only change the name of a traveller, if their new name is reflected on their passport and we are unable to replace travellers with another person.
-Please contact us by phone on 0330 400 1383 or via our contact form if you to wish to amend a traveller's name.
+Please contact us if you to wish to amend a traveller’s name.

-Yes, you can extend the cover on your travel insurance policy whilst you're away.
+Yes, you can extend the cover on your travel insurance policy whilst you’re away.
 Policies can be extended only once and only up to the maximum trip duration (see table below) and you will need to pay an additional premium for the extended cover.
-If you need to extend your policy, please contact us by phone on 0330 400 1383.
+If you need to extend your policy, please contact us.

 Here is a list of the maximum trip durations: